Arzenos/ppidk-proyek1/README.md

 Molecule can be installed via https://docs.ansible.com/projects/molecule/installation/#pip If you do add a new roles, you can add them and follow the pattern in molecule/default/converge.yml

-If there is an issue in the molecule CI check, especially if you dont use molecule just leave it there its fine, i can fix later

 # Audit